Fernando Garcia

 Let's start by recalling Eq.
 3.103 as found on section 3.4.4: The Electric Field of a Dipole:

 So far this is just notation.
-Now, what is $a_x $?
-It is the $x $-component of $\mathbf{a} $.
+Now, what is ax?
+It is the x-component of a.
 We find this component through a projection:

 In this sense, we write: